News

 The dollar’s pre-eminent status came about as a result of a 1944 conference in Bretton Woods, New Hampshire.
 At the meeting, a group of finance ministers and other high-ranking officials from 44 countries declared that henceforth, the dollar would be “good as gold.”

-The Bretton Woods system declared that nations could no longer demand gold from their trading partners to settle debts, but central banks could exchange their dollars for gold from the US Treasury at a fixed price of $35 per ounce.
+The Bretton Woods system declared that nations could no longer demand gold from their trading partners to settle debts.
+However, central banks could still exchange their dollars for gold from the U.S. Treasury at a fixed price of $35 per ounce.

 Unfortunately for the rest of the world, Uncle Sam couldn’t abide by this deal.
 By the 1960s, deficit spending to finance the Vietnam War and the “War on Poverty” spurred inflation.
 Central banks accumulated more and more dollars and started to demand that the Treasury redeem them for gold at $35 per ounce.
 To avoid depletion of US gold reserves, in 1971, President Nixon suspended the dollar’s convertibility into gold.

-You might think this would have ended the dollar’s free ride.
+You might think Nixon’s decision in 1971 would have ended the dollar’s free ride.
 But it actually entrenched its status.
 Without a mechanism for central banks to exchange dollars for gold, they were forced to accumulate dollars.
-Because so many global transactions were settled in dollars, businesses in every country needed to exchange local currency into dollars to pay debts and transact business.
+Because so many global transactions were settled in dollars, businesses in every country needed to exchange local currency for dollars to pay debts and transact business.

-The domination of the dollar is so complete that more than 60% of global currency reserves held by central banks are dollar denominated.
+The domination of the dollar is so complete that more than 60% of global currency reserves held by central banks are dollar-denominated.
 More than one-third of global GDP comes from countries that have adopted the dollar as either an official (e.g., Ecuador) or parallel (e.g., Panama) currency.
-And nearly 90 countries keep the dollar in a tight trading range with their local currency (e.g., Hong Kong).
-And, just like the old German mark a century ago, economists today talk about a “dollar shortage.”
+Almost 90 countries keep the dollar in a tight trading range with their local currency (e.g., Hong Kong).
+Just like the old German mark a century ago, economists today talk about a “dollar shortage.”

 With dollar superiority apparently entrenched, it’s understandable that American politicians have found ways to weaponize the dollar’s reserve currency status against Uncle Sam’s enemies.
 Thus, one of the ways the US enforces sanctions against its long list of enemies is by locking adversaries out of the global dollar clearing system.